Concealed Weapon Permit

 An administrative complaint from the Department of Agriculture and Consumer Services, Division of Licensing, is mailed certified mail return receipt.

-If you fail to request a hearing within 21 days, then you waive your right to a hearing.
-Instead, the final action will be taken by the division.
 If you do not timely request a hearing, the statement of facts and law in the administrative complaint are adopted and incorporated by reference.
 Thereafter, you lose the ability to argue that those facts are not true.

-Then based on a complete review of the record, it is ordered that your concealed weapon or firearm license will be revoked pursuant to Section 790.06, Florida Statute.
-If not previously returned to the Division of Licensing, upon receipt of the final order, you are required to immediately return your firearm license to the Division of Licensing.
+Then based on a complete review of the record, it is ordered that your concealed weapon or firearm license will be revoked according to Section 790.06, Florida Statute.

-The Final Order constitutes final agency action.
-You have the right to seek judicial review under Section 120.68, Florida Statute.
-The proceedings are commenced by filing a Notice of Appeal, pursuant to Rule 9.190, Florida Rules of Appellate Procedure.
+The proceedings are commenced by filing a Notice of Appeal under Rule 9.190, Florida Rules of Appellate Procedure.
 The notice of appeal is served at the following address:

 Florida Deputy Clerk of the Department of Agriculture and Consumer ServicesDivision of Licensing